 Own 2 weapons, 2 body cords, 2 mask cords (foil & saber only), a lame (foil & saber only)

-Have your name printed on the back of your lame (Foil/Saber) or jacket (Epee)
+Have the last name printed on the back of the lame (Foil/Saber) or jacket (Epee)

-attached the Sebastiani patch on your jacket or pants (non-fencing side)
+Attached the Sebastiani patch on jacket or pants (non-fencing side)

 To compete in adult categories, you must be 13 years of age or older.
 The majority of local, divisional, and regional events are open to fencers of any skill level, however, larger events like Nationals or the Junior Olympics will require fencers to participate in qualifiers.
 For more information on qualifying paths or youth categories, please contact us or visit the Official USFA website.